-The International Baccalaureate (IB) Organization provides a program of studies for students from Kindergarten to Grade Twelve.
-Headquartered in Geneva, Switzerland this organization coordinates supports and accredits schools in Canada, the United States, Europe and Asia.
-There are currently 288 IB world schools in Canada.
+The International Baccalaureate (IB) Organization provides a program of studies for students from Kindergarten to Grade 12.
+Headquartered in Geneva, Switzerland this organization coordinates, supports and accredits schools in Canada, the United States, Europe, and Asia.
+There are currently 368 IB world schools in Canada.

-The program which Lakecrest Independent School is currently preparing to adopt is the IB Primary Years Program (PYP).
-The PYP provides enrichment for all students from Kindergarten to Grade Six, regardless of their academic standing.
-Subsequently it is planned that the IB Middle Years Program for Grades Seven to Nine will be considered.
+Lakecrest offers the IB Primary Years Program (PYP).
+The PYP provides enrichment for all students from Kindergarten to Grade 6, regardless of their academic standing.

-As an international program the IB PYP promotes the development of a global view.
-However it is a strongly held belief in the IB program that in order to understand and appreciate other cultures a student must first understand his/her own culture.
-Thus the PYP at Lakecrest will include much emphasis on bringing students to a deeper understanding of our Newfoundland and Labrador culture as they learn about others.
+As an international program, the IB PYP promotes the development of a global view.
+However, it is a strongly held belief in the IB program that in order to understand and appreciate other cultures a student must first understand his/her own culture.
+The PYP at Lakecrest will include much emphasis on bringing students to a deeper understanding of our Newfoundland and Labrador culture as they learn about others.

 PYP students, parents and teachers work collaboratively to encourage and develop the IB “student profile”.
 This is ensured by the required inclusion of planned activities which promote the development the traits of the PYP student profile in teacher daily lesson plans and the culture of the school.
 The PYP student profile includes the following traits: inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced and reflective.

-The new International Baccalaureate (IB) Primary Years Program will be the first of its kind in Newfoundland and Labrador.
-Lakecrest reflects the goals, beliefs, values and vision of both the provincial and IB curriculum and will thus provides for students an enriched program of studies for all students at all grade levels.
+The International Baccalaureate (IB) Primary Years Program at Lakecrest is the first of its kind in Newfoundland and Labrador.
+Lakecrest reflects the goals, beliefs, values, and vision of both the provincial and IB curriculum and will thus provide for students an enriched program of studies for all students at all grade levels.